dst/dontforget/README.md

 Description
 ==========
-Qt4 Calendar app for PC/laptop which remainds about events.
+Simple Qt5 calendar application for PC/laptop which remainds about yearly events.

 Compilation
 ===========